pmorie/kubernetes/docs/proposals/pod-security-context.md

 The `ContainerSecurityContext` type is very similar to the existing `SecurityContext` type, with two additions:

-1. The `RunAsGroup` field specifies the GID the container process runs as
+1. The `GroupID` field specifies the GID the container process runs as
-2. The `RunWithSupplementalGroups` field specifies additional groups the container process should be in
+2. The `SupplementalGroupIDs` field specifies additional groups the container process should be in

 The addition of these fields enables scenarios where containers share resources via groups.

+### Backward compatibility

+TODO

 ### Kubelet changes